facebook/docusaurus/docs/getting-started-installation.md

 Docusaurus was designed from the ground up to be easily installed and used to get your website up and running quickly.

+> **Important Note:** If you are setting up a new Docusaurus website for a Facebook Open Source project, we highly encourage you to use [Docusaurus 2](https://v2.docusaurus.io) instead.

 ## Installing Docusaurus

 We have created a helpful script that will get all of the infrastructure set up for you: